charlieweinberger/leetcode-calendar/README.md

 ## Future improvements

+- [ ] More leetcode profile statistics
+- [ ] A weekly leaderboard
-- More customization and interactivity (for example, theme settings and tooltips)
+- [ ] More customization and interactivity (for example, theme settings and tooltips)
-- More leetcode profile information
-- Displaying information about multiple leetcode accounts
-- A leaderboard to compete against others
+- [ ] Caching data so it doesn't fetch the API on every new tab
+- [ ] Support for Firefox
-- Similar chrome extensions for GitHub and WakaTime
+- [ ] Expansion to GitHub and WakaTime